dgaydukov/cert-aws/sa/files/sa.md

 * Identity Pool - temporary credentials to access aws services.
 If your users don't need to access aws resources, you don't need identity pool, user pool would be enough.
 You can use users from User Pool or Federated Pool (Facebook, Google) as users to whom give temporary credentials.
 You pay for MAU (monthly active users) - user who within a month made some identity operation signIn/singUp/tokenRefresh/passwordChange.
 Free tier - 50k MAU per month.
-You can call `AssumeRoleWithWebIdentity` to get temporary credentials.
+You can call `AssumeRole` to get temporary credentials.
 So you can singin to user_pool but you can use user_pool id token to get aws credentials from identity_pool There are 3 types of cognito tokens (with accord to OpenID):
 * id token - jwt token that has personal user info (name, email, phone).
 So you shouldn't use it outside your backend, cause it includes sensitive info.
 Usually id token = access token + user's personal details.